Bonelab/bonelab-website/_members/suzol-shazid.md

   - "Undergraduate student majoring in Biological Science and a minor in Computer Science, University of Calgary"
 ---

-Suzol's project is titled "Deep Learning for Automated Knee MRI Analysis" and is working with a PhD student in the lab.
+Suzol's project was titled "Deep Learning for Automated Knee MRI Analysis" and was working with a PhD student in the lab.